ReScience/MLRC/README.md

 ### Step 4: Compile locally

-In the `journal` folder of your paper, run `make` to compile.
-You should get the output `article.pdf` to be nicely formatted in ReScience format.
+In the `journal` folder of your paper, first remove the default `metadata.tex` file.
+Then, run `make` to compile.
+You should get the output `article.pdf` to be nicely formatted in the ReScience styles.

 ### Step 5: Submit a PR